 - Certain forms of tumors

-Although Brittanys are prone to developing the aforementioned diseases, this doesn’t necessarily mean that these health issues will certainly occur in your dog, but it’s good to be aware of them.
+Although Brittany Spaniels are prone to developing the aforementioned diseases, this doesn’t necessarily mean that these health issues will certainly occur in your dog, but it’s good to be aware of them.

-Please keep in mind that the list isn’t arranged in any particular order; it doesn’t mean that the health issues from the top of the list occur more often than the health issues from the bottom of the list and vice versa.
+Please keep in mind that the list is not arranged in any particular order; it doesn’t mean that the health issues from the top of the list occur more often than the health issues from the bottom of the list and vice versa.

-Brittanys are also called Brittany Spaniels because of the breed’s character traits that are similar to Springer Spaniels.
-Both of them are affectionate, gentle, and loyal dogs, but when it comes to working features Brittanys have the most similarities with Pointers.
+Although they are being called Brittany Spaniels because of the breed’s character traits that are similar to Springer Spaniels (both of them are affectionate, gentle, and loyal dogs), when it comes to working features Brittanys have the most similarities with Pointers.

 These dogs are two-colored; in combination with the white color of the coat, one of the following three can be found: black, brown, and orange.
-There are two subraces in this breed – the American and the French Brittany.
-French Brittany is smaller and more resistant to the sound of gunshots, while the American Brittany is bigger and a better runner.
+There are two subraces in this breed – the American and the French Brittany Spaniel.
+French Brittany Spaniel is smaller and more resistant to the sound of gunshots, while the American Brittany Spaniel is bigger and a better runner.